MathMachado/Challenge_Spark_Kafka/README.md

 * Adjust the options (--master and --deploy-mode) based on the deployment choice.
 * In our specific project structure, we may have a shell script in the scripts/ folder for submitting Spark jobs, and the actual Spark programs in Python or Scala in corresponding folders.

 ## Q4.
-How will you decide how many Cores and Executors are needed for 1) Spark Stream Job 2) Hourly Spark Batch
+How will you decide how many Cores and Executors are needed for 1) Spark Stream Job 2) Hourly Spark Batch?

 Deciding on the number of cores and executors for Spark Streaming and Spark Batch jobs involves considering factors like the available resources, the nature of the workload, and the desired parallelism.
 Below are general guidelines, and it's important to adjust these based on the specific use case and performance testing.